 You may also apply a protective coating to metal surfaces to prevent rust from developing.
 Apply a little amount of mineral oil on the knife—including the joints—two to three times each year with a soft cloth.
 Paste wax or WD-40 can be used to treat tools.

 Strong chemical cleaning solutions are not required for routine cleaning of your stainless steel sink, cutlery, and appliances.
-All you need is a mild soap and warm water solution to clean while eliminating common problems like dirt, dust, and fingerprints.
+All you need is a mild soap and warm water solution to clean while eliminating common problems like dirt, dirt, and fingerprints.

 How To Remove Rust from Stainless Steel

 Did you know that WD-40 Multi-Use-Product may be used to remove rust stains?
-Because it is so easy and quick, using WD-40 for rust removal is one of the finest rust treatments.
-Simply put WD-40® on the object and scrape it with a clean wire brush.
+Because it is so easy and quick, needing WD-40 for rust removal is one of the finest rust treatments.
+Simply put WD-40® on the object and scrape it with a clean ware brush.
 Simply test a tiny area first to guarantee that this rust removal procedure does not damage your metal.
 WD-40® may be used to clean metal bike chains, remove rust from furniture, and do a variety of other tasks.

 Apply WD-40 to your metal goods after use to remove the rust and prevent it from returning.
-You may also use WD-40 Specialist Penetrant as a metal rust cure.
+You may also use a WD-40 Specialist Penetrant as a metal rust cure.
 It is intended to penetrate rust and dirt, making rust removal simpler.

 Cream of Tartar Method

 To begin, mix a few drops of lemon juice with a full tablespoon of cream of tartar.
 This will result in a paste, which you can then apply to any rusty areas on your stainless steel.
 Then you’ll need a soft sponge to wipe the paste over any obvious rust spots on the metal surface.
 After you’ve treated all of the oxidation areas, just wash away the paste with another damp sponge and dry the metal with a dishcloth.